no, to add and subtract like and unlike fractions the denominator has to be the same,

 The same as with positive ones.
 Make sure they have the same denominator and add or subtract their numerators.

-To get the right answer when you add or subtract unlike fractions.
+When you want to add or subtract fractions.